Kiribati: Ornamental fish

 Kiribati is a major exporter of hand-caught ornamental fish.
 There are eight licensed operators based on Kiritimati (Christmas Island).
 At the end of 2005, the number of pet fish exported was 110,000.
 All operators have a land-based facility but fish are kept in containers on the reef until the day before the shipment.
 This is to reduce the running cost and the mortality of pet fish to be exported.
 The flame angelfish (Centropyge loriculus) is the major species exported.

 Transport

 Kiribati has had two domestic airlines: Air Kiribati and Coral Sun Airways.
 Both airlines are based in Tarawa's Bonriki International Airport and serve destinations across the Gilbert Islands and Line Islands only: Banaba and the Phoenix Islands are not served by the domestic carriers.
+The Coral Sun Airways airline flies from Bonriki international airport to the islands of Abaiang, Abermama, Aranuka, Arorae, Beru, Butaritari, Kuria, Makin, Marakei, Onotoa, Nonouti, Nikunau, Tabitevea & Tamana.

 Cassidy International Airport on Kiritimati has an international service provided by Fiji Airways: Nadi to Cassidy Airport and then to Honolulu.